jckleiner/config/dotfiles/intellij/README.md

 ## Hot Reload Spring Boot
  1. add devtools dependency
  2. Setting -> Build -> Compiler -> check Make project automatically.
- 3. shift+cmd+a -> registry... -> compiler.automake.allow.when.app.running
+ 3. Setting -> Build -> Build Tools -> Reload project after ... > any changes

  "update resources" vs "update classes and resource" for a spring module:
  If the second option is selected, on reload spring will not be able to find certain beans!